hashicorp/hcp-terraform-operator/docs/module.md

   --patch '{"spec": {"restartedAt": "'`date -u -Iseconds`'"}}'
 ```

-Please refer to the [CRD](../config/crd/bases/app.terraform.io_modules.yaml) to get the full list of available options.
+If you have any questions, please check out the [FAQ](./faq.md#module-controller).

+If you encounter any issues with the `AgentPool` controller please refer to the [Troubleshooting](../README.md#troubleshooting).